hankai17/quic-fiber/README.md

 # quic-fiber
   A QUIC implementation in C++11 coroutine.
-This project using [my_sylar](https://github.com/hankai17/my_sylar) lib and refering [quic-go](https://github.com/lucas-clemente/quic-go).
-And this is a toy version for verifying tcp transfer control etc. There is no license for this project.
+This project using [my_sylar](https://github.com/hankai17/my_sylar) lib and refering [quic-go](https://github.com/lucas-clemente/quic-go) and this is a toy version for verifying tcp transfer control etc. There is no license for this project.
-If you have any questions or interest in this project, you are very welcome to submit issue and pr.
+If you have any questions or interest in this project, please submit issue and pr.

 # Done
 1. reliable and flow control and congestion control